saskasandholm/this-or-that-frame/docs/DEPLOYMENT.md

    - Check for any missing or incorrect values

 3. **Build Failures**

    - Check build logs for errors
    - Verify all dependencies are installed
    - Check for any TypeScript or ESLint errors

+4. **Module Errors**

+   - Ensure `package.json` has the correct `"type"` setting
+   - Check that configuration files use the right module syntax
+   - Verify that imported modules are compatible with your module system

+5. **Error Handling Issues**

+   - Verify error boundary components are properly implemented
+   - Check API error handling with retry logic is working
+   - Ensure error messages are user-friendly and informative

 ### Support